-According to the AP, Obama's wish list included solutions to boosting America's competitiveness and crumbling education system.
+According to an AP wire report, Obama's wish list included solutions to boost America's competitiveness and rebuild the crumbling education system.
 Energy independence and job creation were also on the agenda.
 No details have emerged on what pearls of wisdom were bestowed on the individual who will henceforth be known as the second most powerful man on the planet.

 But we can imagine Jobs told him how the App store approval model could be harnessed to cut through the legislative log jam.
 While Apple's in-house app approvers are no less capricious and obtuse in their pronouncements than Congress, they would probably be a lot cheaper and more efficient.

 That way, perhaps, budgets and stimulus measures could be enacted much more quickly, as long as they don't feature nudity or flatulence - common speed bumps in the existing system.

 Arguably the US would even get more balanced laws - with anyone able to draft a law and subject it to the Cupertino commissars.
 Lobby groups and corporations would lose their stranglehold on the process.